 Wills as Living Documents

-One of the most common mistakes individuals make when drafting their wills is to assume that once these documents have been drafted, they are complete forever.
-Wills are meant to serve as living documents.
-As the circumstances of your life change, it is important to contact our firm so that we may update your will accordingly.
+One of the most common mistakes individuals make when drafting their wills is assuming once drafted, no changes are needed.
+Wills are living documents.
+Life circumstances will change. it is important to contact our firm so that we may update your will accordingly.
+Families evolve.
 As your family evolves, you may need to adjust the terms of your will to reflect that evolution.
-As your assets grow, your will should reflect that growth.
-It does not take much effort to keep your will up-to-date, but making sure that it is altered as your circumstances change helps to ensure that it remains relevant and enforceable.
+Assets change, alter, shrink and grow.
+As your assets change, your will should reflect that growth.
+It does not take much effort to keep your will up-to-date.
+But, updating your will ensures that it remains relevant and enforceable.

 Estate Planning Assistance Is Available

-If you are interested in drafting a complete and enforceable will, please consider reaching out to our firm so that we may explain our approach to representation.
-Working with a lawyer will better help to ensure that you properly address all of your needs within the boundaries of your will.
-It will also help to ensure that your will is enforceable and that your wishes are ultimately respected by the court and your loved ones.
-Finally, working with an attorney will allow you to become better informed about any additional estate planning tools that may benefit you and your unique circumstances.
-Speaking with a member of our team does not obligate you to take any specific action, so please do not hesitate to connect with our firm today in order to obtain answers to any questions you may have.
+If you are interested in drafting a complete and enforceable will, please consider reaching out to our firm.
+We will explain our approach to representation.
+Working with a lawyer will better help to ensure that you properly address all of your needs.
+Within the boundaries of your will or Revocable Trust, we can help.
+It will also help to ensure that your will is enforceable.
+Further, that the court and your loved ones ultimately respect your wishes.
+Finally, working with an attorney will allow you to become better informed.
+New and supplemental estate planning tools may benefit you and your unique circumstances.
+Speaking with a member of our team does not obligate you to take any specific action.
+So please do not hesitate to connect with our firm today in order to obtain answers to any questions you may have.